-- 1. Children will always appreciate nature when they are put into it.
+- 1. Children will always appreciate scenery and the butterflies when they are put into the nature.

 - 2. Family bonding is so important, and when you’re on the road with the whole family every day, you’re treated to a lot of bonding time.

 - 3.Did you know that fishing can help your kids improve their coordination and balance?

 - 4. Confidence building is so important for children, and when they go fishing and catch that fish, they’re going to feel more confident with it!